Why Windows Server 2019 Access Licences (CALs)?

 - Comparison with Terminal Server CALs

-The Remote Desktop Services are equivalent in functionality to the Terminal Server CALs.
+The Remote Desktop Services are equivalent to the Terminal Server CALs in terms of functionality.
 In contrast to the Terminal Server CALs, the Remote Desktop Services already include the usage rights for Microsoft Application Virtualization for Terminal Services (App-V).

 RDS must be licensed for each device that accesses a terminal server.
 Like other CALs from Microsoft, the RDS are for a named user (User CAL) or a device (Device CAL).